-All week I would find one of these lying on the floor and I would begin playing with it while I watched TV or chatted with family and friends.
+All week I would find one of these lying on the floor and I would play with it while I watched TV or chatted with family and friends.
 It keeps your hands busy and it just feels FUN!
 But without fail, as soon as my son or daughter would see me playing with their toy, they would want it back.
 I found myself wanting one of my own that no one could take away from me, so the wheels in my head started turning and upon examining it I said to myself, “I can make that!” …so I did.
 Except I made it even BETTER!

-- 12″ latex balloons
+- 12″ Latex Balloons

 - Sharpie Marker

 How To Make A Stress Ball With A Balloon